 Importing from Vietnam into the UK: Duty Rates and the UK-Vietnam FTA

-Vietnam has become one of the world's most significant manufacturing hubs — particularly for clothing and footwear, furniture, electronics, and homeware.
-For UK importers, the UK-Vietnam Free Trade Agreement (UKVFTA) offers a significant advantage: reduced or eliminated duty rates on a wide range of goods that would otherwise attract meaningful tariffs under the UK Global Tariff.
-Understanding what the agreement covers, and how to claim the preference, can materially reduce your landed costs.
+Vietnam has become a major manufacturing hub — particularly for clothing and footwear, furniture, electronics, and homeware.
+For UK importers, the UK-Vietnam Free Trade Agreement (UKVFTA) reduces or eliminates duty on a wide range of goods that would otherwise attract meaningful tariffs under the UK Global Tariff.
+Claim the preference correctly and you can cut duty to zero on many lines.

 The UK-Vietnam FTA: Background